callistusystan/Algorithms-and-Data-Structures/Notes/Game Theory.md

 }
 ```

+Time Complexity: **O(N^2)**

 ## Conclusion

-There is still so much I need to learn to understand Game Theory more, but I guess the biggest thing I learnt is the Sprague Grundy theorem that is amazing for solving problems on impartial games
+There is still so much I need to learn to understand Game Theory more, but I guess I wanted to share the most useful thing I've learnt, which is the Sprague Grundy theorem for impartial games